friflo/Friflo.Json.Fliox/Engine/README.md

 New in **3.0.0-preview.1**

-The **Friflo.Engine.ECS** enables efficient search for indexed component values.
+**Friflo.Engine.ECS** enables efficient search of indexed component values.
-This enables full text search by using `string` as the indexed component type like in the example below.
+This enables **full text search** by using `string` as the indexed component type like in the example below.
+Any type can be used as indexed component type.
+E.g. int, long, float, Guid, DateTime, enum, ... .
 A search for a specific value executes in O(1).

 Indexed components provide the same functionality as normal components implementing `IComponent`.
 They have the same behavior as normal components regarding structural changes.
 Indexing is implement using an [inverted index ⋅ Wikipedia](https://en.wikipedia.org/wiki/Inverted_index).
 Adding, removing or updating an indexed component updates the index.
-These operations are executed also in O(1) but significant slower than non indexed counterparts ~10x.
+These operations are executed also in O(1) but significant slower than the non indexed counterparts ~10x.

+Indexed components can also be used for **range queries** in case the indexed component type implements `IComparable<>`.

 ```cs
 public struct Player : IIndexedComponent<string>